 Shaffer, D. R. (2009).
 Social and Personality Development (6th ed.).
 Belmont, CA: Wadsworth.
-Note: 2 copies will be on reserve in the Knight Library.

 Evaluation of Student Performance:

 Grades will be based on tests and writing assignments as described below.
 You should plan to attend all lectures and spend a substantial amount of time outside of class (reading, studying, and writing) to do well in this course.
 If you are looking for an easy course with a light workload, then this class is probably not the one for you.